Data model structure

 This parameter is used by the provider to call the external API.

-In the **Mapping** section, it is specified which data from the provider's response will be assigned to the field in the model.
+In the section **Mapping** it is specified which data from the provider's response will be assigned to the field in the model.
 In this example, the value `exchangeRate`.

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.eximee.com/documentation/documentation-en/budowanie-aplikacji/model-danych/struktura-modelu-danych.md?ask=<question>
+GET https://docs.eximee.com/documentation/documentation-en/budowanie-aplikacji/model-danych/struktura-modelu-danych.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.